chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 NFTs are seeing more and more use in products across the space.
 They are a useful standard and can see uses outside of monkey pictures.
 We're even seeing them used in DeFi with Uniswap V3 using them to represent financial positions.
 When working with NFTs you will often want to display the NFT metadata on the UI for the user to see.
-We touched before on the size limitations with storing data on chain.
+We touched before on the size limitations with storing data on chains.
 This is particularly an issue with NFTs, where the data that needs to be stored is sometimes large PNGs that would be impossible or too expensive to store on chain.
-Because of this, many developers choose to store the images off chain, in a centralsied database exposed via a public link.
+Because of this, many developers choose to store the images off chain, in a centralised database exposed via a public link.
 The url to the images is then stored on chain in the NFT metadata.

 It is possible to store NFT images entirely on-chain.
 There are several NFT projects that have done this.
 Including Uniswap who stores their data on chain.
-This works by building the image with purely SVGs, and customising them using string concatination and some other on chain data.
+This works by building the image with purely SVGs, and customising them using string concatenation and some other on chain data.

 ---